9 ways to savour a family holiday in Tenerife

 - In a nutshell: less heralded zoo-style park that kiddies just love

-This underrated gem in the south is not as bright and shiny as world class Loro Parque, but Jungle Park is an awful lot of fun.
-It is set in a pocket of lush, jungle vegetation, which is a joy to stroll through as the kids check out the animals and hurl themselves around the rope bridges, and their 800m toboggan.
-My girls loved their birds of prey and sea lion shows too.
+This underrated gem in the south is not as bright and shiny as world class Loro Parque, but Jungle Park* is an awful lot of fun.
+It is set in a pocket of lush, jungle vegetation, which is a joy to stroll through as the kids check out the animals and hurl themselves around the rope bridges, and the 800m toboggan.
+My girls loved the birds of prey and sea lion shows too.

 7. Pick a stylish family hotel